angelomilan/ethereum-guides/GPU-cloud_mining.md

 _Note: At this point, if you want you can play with the **t2.micro free** instance before proceeding spending money._

 * Click on next and you will be redirected to **"configure instance details"** to access advanced settings for your instance.
 We suggest leaving everything as is, unless you feel extremely comfortable in what you are doing.
 A particularly interesting feature is the _"purchasing options"_: if you click on "request spot instances" you can specify the bid parameters for purchasing the computational power needed to launch your instance.
+Don't overlook this feature if you want to be in control of the instance costs.
+As Amazon suggests: You have the option to request Spot Instances and specify the maximum price you are willing to pay per instance hour.
+If you bid higher than the current Spot Price, your Spot Instance is launched and will be charged at the current Spot Price.
+Spot Prices often are significantly lower than On-Demand prices, so using Spot Instances for flexible, interruption-tolerant applications can lower your instance costs by up to 90%.
+Learn more about Spot Instances.https://docs.aws.amazon.com/console/ec2/spot-instances.
+I want to highligth this: IF YOU ARE INTERRUPTION-TOLERANT

 * Click on next and you will be redirected to the **"add storage"** screen.
 As discussed in the previous step, we would need to use at least 8 GB, with 20+ GB recommended.
 Do not edit these settings unless you are comfortable about what you are doing.